 This is great for baking because liquid is not our friend in cake batter or frosting, so it allows us to get a much stronger strawberry flavor without adding all the extra liquid.

-- Baking - As mentioned above, it's great to use in cake batter or desserts to get a strong strawberry flavor without messing up the liquid ratios of a recipe.
-Try my Strawberry Cake.
+- Baking - It's great to use in cake batter or desserts to get a strong strawberry flavor without messing up the liquid ratios of a recipe, like in my Strawberry Angel Food Cake.

 - Frosting - Because of the consistency, it's also great to add to frostings.
 I used it in my Chocolate Strawberry Cake Recipe.

-- Filling - Use it as for fresh fruit fillings inside desserts such as tarts, donuts or cupcakes - like in my Strawberry Cupcakes.
+- Filling - Use it as for fresh fruit filling inside desserts such as tarts, donuts ,or cupcakes - like in my Strawberry Cupcakes.

-- Dessert Toppings - It's really great as a topping on desserts or breakfasts, like on French Toast
+- Dessert Toppings - It's really great as a topping on desserts like ice cream or something like my Chocolate Lava Cakes, or over breakfasts such as French toast or your morning granola.

 - Drinks - Add your strawberry coulis to drinks for some delicious cocktails or strawberry lemonade.
 You might also like my Strawberry Syrup recipe for this.